Clarksville Obituary: Peggy J. Rentfro - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – Peggy J. Rentfro, age 90 of Clarksville passed away November 16, 2025, surrounded by her loving family.
+Clarksville, TN – Peggy J. Rentfro, age 90 of Clarksville, passed away on November 16th, 2025, surrounded by her loving family.

-Peggy was born in Red Boiling Springs, TN on November 30th, 1934, the daughter of the late Casper and Mary Miller Whitley.
+Peggy was born in Red Boiling Springs, TN, on November 30th, 1934, the daughter of the late Casper and Mary Miller Whitley.
 She was preceded by two sisters, Louise Taylor and Libby Deaver.
+She was preceded by her loving husband, Vernon Rentfro in 2008.

 She was involved in bowling leagues in Clarksville and was 2nd mother to all of her children’s friends.